Whitefield in East Bengaluru has long evolved from a quiet suburb into one of the city’s

 confidence.
 Analysts note that Whitefield’s long-term appreciation has generally

-remained in the high single to low double digits annually
+remained in the high single to low double digits annually, underscoring its position

 as a stable and future-ready investment hub in East Bengaluru.